the-markup/investigation-nonprofit-privacy/README.md

 ### Data

-All reports generated for this analysis were done so using the `blacklight-reporter`please refer to its [README](https://github.com/the-markup/blacklight-reporter) for more information about the indivudual reports.
+All reports generated for this analysis were done so using the `blacklight-reporter`.
+Please refer to its [README](https://github.com/the-markup/blacklight-reporter) for more information about the indivudual reports.
 Summary statistics used in the story were calculated using the [original Blacklight analysis code](https://github.com/the-markup/investigation-blacklight-the-high-cost-of-free/blob/master/0-100k-scan.ipynb).

 The data folder is organzied as follows:<br>